 With our growing collections of digital files, it’s a nightmare when you want to rename a bunch of files to make them easier to find.
 Naming dozens or hundreds of similar files one at a time takes forever.
 Luckily, there are several significantly easier ways to batch rename files in Windows to save time and headaches.

-Using File Explorer to batch rename files in Windows is usually the easiest way.
-To batch rename files, just select all the files you want to rename, press the F2 (alternatively, right-click and select rename), then enter the name you want on the first file.
+Using File Explorer to batch rename files in Windows is usually the easiest way, though it doesn’t give you quite as much control as PowerToys.
+To batch rename files, just select all the files you want to rename, press F2 (alternatively, right-click and select rename), then enter the name you want on the first file.
 Press Enter to change the names for all other selected files.

 For example, I had a list of images that I wanted to change from the default date-naming convention to something simpler to read.
 In this case, January 2021.
 This method adds sequential numbers in parentheses beside each file name.
 This is a great way to keep similar files together, such as a project, photos from a trip, or anything else.

 It’s that easy to rename files using File Explorer, but this method is just basic and is not so flexible, e.g., you cannot change the file extensions (.html) and cannot restrict or change Windows from adding numbers, etc. For more advanced functions, we need to use the command prompt and Windows PowerShell.

 3. Using the Command Prompt